MattHennigan/Java/README.md

-Welcome to Matt Hennigan's GitHub profile, this folder contains any small java projects that I am currently working on.
+Welcome to my GitHub profile, this folder contains any small java projects that I have worked on in the past or am currently working on.